sourcegraph/handbook/content/departments/engineering/submit-pr-faq.md

 PMs (or Steve for non-customer facing/platform proposals) are in charge of reviewing PR-FAQs.
 This is non-blocking and just a way to ensure there's a high standard for PR-FAQ and that the exec team can focus on reviewing the most impactful proposals first in case there are too many of them.

 We don't use a formal/complicated framework for evaluating impact for now, in order to keep things lightweight.
-We might change introduce a more complicated [opportunity canvas](https://docs.google.com/document/d/1pTEMcwH10xWilQEnVc65oC6PdC3VMjn2XoARfNTaHkc/edit#) later on.
+We might someday introduce a more complicated [opportunity canvas](https://docs.google.com/document/d/1pTEMcwH10xWilQEnVc65oC6PdC3VMjn2XoARfNTaHkc/edit#) later on.

 That said, here’s a rough guideline for evaluating impact of customer-facing features: